intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

     return trainloader
 ```

-When using `get_remote_file_to_local`, you should:

-1. Specify `remote_path` to download dataset from the network file system.
-2. Specify `local_path` to store downloading datasets on each executor.

 # 2. Prepare Environment
-Before running the BigDL program on Yarn, we need to setup the environment following the steps below:
+Before running the BigDL program on YARN, you need to setup the environment following the steps below:
-* Setup JAVA & Hadoop Environment
-* Install Python Libraries
-* For CDH Users

 ## 2.1 Setup JAVA & Hadoop Environment
-We need to download and install JDK in the environment, and properly set the environment variable JAVA_HOME, which is required by Spark.
+You need to download and install JDK in the environment, and properly set the environment variable `JAVA_HOME`, which is required by Spark.
 JDK8 is highly recommended.

 ### 2.1.1 Setup JAVA Environment
 ```bash